-When we started Ruler Analytics, my co-founder Dan and I had plenty of years of experience selling to businesses behind us.
+When we started Ruler Analytics, my co-founder Dan and I already had plenty of years of experience selling to businesses behind us.

 We couldn’t help but feel that with a great product, the sales would be flocking in, and we’d be hitting the ground running in no time.